microsoft/pyright/docs/settings.md

 **pyright.disableLanguageServices** [boolean]: Disables all language services except for “hover”.
 This includes type completion, signature completion, find definition, find references, and find symbols in file.
 This option is useful if you want to use pyright only as a type checker but want to run another Python language server for langue service features.

+**pyright.disableOrganizeImports** [boolean]: Disables the “Organize Imports” command.
+This is useful if you are using another extension that provides similar functionality and you don’t want the two extensions to fight each other.

 **pyright.openFilesOnly** [boolean]: Determines whether pyright analyzes (and reports errors for) all files in the workspace, as indicated by the config file.
 If this option is set to true, pyright analyzes only open files.

 **pyright.typeCheckingMode** ["off", "basic", "strict"]: Determines the default type-checking level used by pyright.
 This can be overridden in the configuration file.